 Yes, if the Netherlands is the country where the employee only works temporarily, the law of the home country remains applicable.
 But as from the first day the employee works in the Netherlands, certain Dutch regulations apply mandatorily.
-The most important ones are the Act on the Minimum Wage, the Health and Safety Act and the Act on Working Times and (as far as it concerns employees from outside the EEA or Switzerland), the provisions of the Dutch Civil Code as referred to in Article 2 of the WagwEU.
+The most important ones are the Act on the Minimum Wage, the Health and Safety Act and the Act on Working Times and (as far as it concerns employees from outside the EEA or Switzerland), and (if the employee is posted by an employer from another EU Member State) the provisions of the Dutch Civil Code as referred to in Article 2 of the WagwEU.

-However, the longer the assignment lasts, the higher the risk that the Netherlands will be regarded as the country in which the employee habitually works, meaning that more mandatory rules of Dutch law may apply than only the ones as mentioned above, which offer the employee better protection than similar provisions in his home country.
+However, the longer the posting or the working period in the Netherlands lasts, the higher the risk that the Netherlands will be regarded as the country in which the employee habitually works, meaning that more mandatory rules of Dutch law may apply than only the ones as mentioned above, which offer the employee better protection than similar provisions in his home country.
 For example, the protective rules on dismissals and continued payment during illness.